On this page

 • Amplitude holds attribution events for up to 72 hours for potential user matching.
 If a user doesn't trigger an Amplitude event within 72 hours of the attribution event, Amplitude drops the attribution data.

-• Amplitude matches attribution to users or events with the Advertising ID (IDFA/IDFV or ADID).
-Make sure you send this ID with your Amplitude events.
-Configure the Android SDK and iOS SDK to send this data.
-If you use the Browser SDK, send the Advertising ID with the HTTP API.
+• Amplitude matches attribution to users or events with a device identifier shared between your Amplitude events and the attribution postback.
+This identifier can be the Advertising ID (IDFA on iOS, or ADID/GAID on Android) or a non-advertising identifier (IDFV on iOS, or App Set ID on Android).
+Send the same identifier with your Amplitude events, and configure the Android SDK and iOS SDK to send this data.
+If you use the Browser SDK, send the identifier with the HTTP API.

 These limitations can cause discrepancies between AppsFlyer and Amplitude data.
 When a user doesn't trigger any events that Amplitude measures within 72 hours, the links between the same user across both platforms may be temporarily affected.